 The Deputy Principal will liaise with the student, teacher, head teacher and parent in order to make a determination.
 The Deputy Principal will inform the relevant parties of the outcome and note it on Sentral.

 k) Alleged Malpractice in Assessment Tasks or Examinations

-Malpractice or cheating is dishonest behaviour by a student that gives them unfair advantage over others.
-Any form of malpractice, including plagiarism is unacceptable and we treat these allegations very seriously.
+Malpractice, or cheating, is "dishonest behaviour by a student that gives them an unfair advantage over others".